 One of the first considerations business leaders need to take to prepare for flooding is to recognize whether their building’s elevation levels are above flood risk zones.
 Additional considerations include employees’ home locations and whether or not business continuity plans should operate remotely or from another facility if and when flooding were to occur.

 Winter storms can pose an even greater risk to organizations than the four weather risks touched on above.
 This is because, typically, winter storms are not predicted with the same certainty or specificity of extreme heat or even flooding.

 They often occur after a combination of changes in the jet stream, which plunges cold air masses further into North America and Central Europe.
 At the same time, precipitation and clashes between air masses can create winter “superstorms” that can be just as damaging as a hurricane, typhoon or cyclone.

 These storms also have the potential to impact a much larger geographical area than hurricanes or floods because their extreme cold air masses can cover an entire continent for days or even weeks.
 The results are a loss of business, transportation and power outages as well as changes in consumer behaviors and employees’ ability to react—compounding the need for real-time information.

-All five of these extreme weather and geological phenomena have occurred in 2021.
-Therefore, it’s imperative that businesses accelerate their climate risk assessment, mitigation and adaptation strategies.
+All five of these extreme weather and geological phenomena have occurred in 2023.
+Therefore, it’s imperative that businesses accelerate their climate risk assessment, mitigation, and adaptation strategies.

 First, make sure you understand what your organization’s exposure is, be it to wildfires or hurricanes.
 Then, assess your organization’s ability to monitor and respond.
 During your assessment, be sure to ask yourself the following questions:

-Learn more about how organizations like yours can use Dataminr Pulse to get a 360° view of extreme weather events so you can better protect your people and assets.
+Learn how organizations like yours can better detect, prepare for and respond to extreme weather events so you can protect your people and assets.